etraveli/javascript-style-guide/css-in-javascript/README.md

 ## Emotion

-We use `Emotion` to go about our styleing https://github.com/emotion-js/emotion
+We use `Emotion` to go about our styling https://github.com/emotion-js/emotion

 ## Table of Contents